 A no-fault state limits liability in an accident.
 Each person in the accident has their own insurance cover any injuries or lost wages they sustain (Personal Injury Protection coverage, or PIP), up to a certain amount.
 All no-fault states require PIP coverage.

 We understand that life happens, and we’re committed to being there to make things easier for our customers when it does.
 We also understand that one accident is rarely an indicator of driving ability.
-That said, it wouldn’t be fair or responsible of us to ignore a pattern of accidents, and we reserve the right to cancel coverage in extreme circumstances.
+That said, it wouldn’t be fair or responsible of us to ignore a pattern of accidents, and we reserve the right to cancel coverage in certain circumstances.

 Yes, if you give permission to someone else to drive your car, and they get into an accident, your vehicle will still be covered by your Root policy.
 However, if someone in your household is regularly driving your car, they should be listed on your policy.